TAINGL/Youtube-Trends/README.md

 ### 1.2 Without YouTube API
 Because we have a quota for Youtube API: https://developers.google.com/youtube/v3/determine_quota_cost.
 The limit is 10,000 quota per day.

-So we looked for a way to make requests without the API using : https://github.com/egbertbouman/youtube-comment-downloader It's a simple script for downloading Youtube comments without using the Youtube API.
+So we looked for a way to make requests without the API using : It's a simple script for downloading Youtube comments without using the Youtube API (https://github.com/egbertbouman/youtube-comment-downloader)

 ### 1.3 Create Dataset
 #### Get List of top 1000 Youtubers